-- inspire and enthuse learners to consider a career in one of the many sporting industries, such as coaching, personal training, sport development, performance analysis or teaching; - give learners the opportunity to gain a broad knowledge and understanding of, and develop skills in, the sports industry across each discipline: - support progression to a more specialised level 3 vocational post-16 Education or academic sport course or an apprenticeship; - give learners the potential opportunity, in due course, to enter employment within a wide range of junior job roles across the Sport sector.
-Junior job roles include: Leisure Centre Assistant, Coaching Assistant or part time referee; - provide the first step in shaping a pathway towards further and higher education at sixth form, college or university.
+- inspire and enthuse learners to consider a career in one of the many sporting industries, such as coaching, personal training, sport development, performance analysis or teaching; - give learners the opportunity to gain a broad knowledge and understanding of, and develop skills in, the sports industry across each - support progression to a more specialised level 3 vocational post-16 Education or academic sport course or an apprenticeship; - give learners the potential opportunity, in due course, to enter employment within a wide range of junior job roles across the Sport sector.
+Junior job roles include: Leisure Centre Assistant, Coaching Assistant or part time referee; - · provide the first step in shaping a pathway towards further and higher education at sixth form, college or university.

-WJEC Level 2 Award in Sport qualification (1 GCSE).
+WJEC Level 1/2 Vocational Award in Sport & Coaching Principles (1 GCSE).

-Unit Number Unit Title Assessment Guided Learning Hours 1 Improving Sporting Performance Mandatory Internal 30 2 Fitness for Sport Mandatory External 40 3 Coaching Principles Mandatory Internal 30
+Unit Number Unit Title Assessment % of Award

+1 Fitness for Sport Mandatory External 40

+2 Improving Sporting Performance Mandatory Internal 25

+3 Coaching Principles Mandatory Internal 35